agamagtdM10102148/commercialization-public/manufacture/desktop/pbr-faq.md

 <td align="left">No. Windows continues to support 128MB MSR partitions.
 However, on PCs with limited storage capacity, a 16MB MSR partition is recommended to give end users as much available storage as possible.</td>
 </tr>
 <tr class="odd">
-<td align="left">Is there any known issue with using Reset your PC to restore PCs back to factory condition after going through factory floor testing?</td>
+<td align="left">Is there any known issue with using Remove everything to restore PCs back to factory condition after going through factory floor testing?</td>
 <td align="left">Although PBR features are not intended to be used on factory floors, there’s no technical limitation which prevents it.
-However, keep the following in mind when using Reset your PC on the factory floor:
+However, keep the following in mind when using Remove everything on the factory floor:
 <ul>
-<li>If your factory floor testing includes activating Windows, Reset your PC will not revert the unit back to an non-activated state</li>
+<li>If your factory floor testing includes activating Windows, Remove everything will not revert the unit back to an non-activated state</li>
 <li>Preinstalled RDX contents will be removed</li>
 <li>If the unit is not reset for multiple days after factory validation but remains powered on, the preinstalled languages except for the one selected during OOBE will be removed during maintenance</li>
 <li>End users will be able to tell that a unit has been reset during factory by looking for the PBR logs under C:\Windows\Logs\PBR</li>